-Horizontal Screen: First, you will need a screen that you can lay flat on your table.
+First, you will need a screen that you can lay flat on your table.
 This can be a phone, a tablet, or a computer screen (which is what I used) – or some people have even flipped their TVs on the back to get some pretty giant projections.
 Of course, the larger the screen, the bigger the effect, so I would recommend going as large as you can.

-Transparent Pyramid: Next, you’ll need a transparent pyramid.
+Next, you’ll need a transparent pyramid.
 There are tons of tutorials on YouTube for how to make this yourself, super cheap, out of a CD case and some tape, such as this one.
 Or if you’re lazy like me, you can get it Amazon, such as the one I got here (combo pack for cell phone and table).
 Just make sure you get (or make) it in the size that fits the screen you’ll be using.
 This will sit on top of your screen (more on that later).

-Hologram Video: Finally, you’ll need a video to project.
+Finally, you’ll need a video to project.
 You can find a lot of these already made on YouTube, like the ones I showed in the example above.
 Pretty much all of these videos have four panels, which you can see from all four sides of the pyramid.
 These are great for getting started with this trick and amazing your audiences right away.
 To spice it up more by adding your face, however, check out how to do it below.

-1. A dark turtleneck – preferably black.
+Preferably black.
 You could also get away with having a dark shirt and a dark scarf.
 The most important thing is that your neck is dark so that you don’t see it.

-2. A dark sheet or background of some kind (also preferably black).
 You can hang the sheet behind you or you can even sit under it, which is what I did since I didn’t feel like hanging it.